UNLV will play eight games between Feb. 21 and April 28 as part of its spring slate.

-Prior to spending the past year at Barton, Shaw was the associate head coach at North Carolina State for a total of four seasons.
+Prior to Barton College, Shaw was the associate head coach at North Carolina State for a total of four seasons.
 Among his highlights with the Wolfpack was recruiting a pair of All-ACC Freshman players, while the 2011 squad earned a 10-8-2 mark, which was the best for the school since 2002.

 The 20-3 mark that season earned him conference coach of the year, while the team also led the nation in scoring offense.
 The Trojans won their first-ever conference championship in 2004, and finished both the 2004 and 2006 seasons ranked in the 10 top in the region.
 Shaw finished his career at Mount Olive with a 52-34 record.